Nidoskull/Hemlore/wiki/Venipede (Species).md

 The toxins of the nlipede family act as a paralyzing agent, causing damage by stopping vital functions in high doses.
 These toxins  have been used in medical contexts for ages, as part of anaesthetic procedures and to control out-of-control muscles.
 Caution must still be used, however, as administering these poisons may paralyse the breathing muscles, requiring additional aid.

-Nlipede eggs are small and partially translucent.
+Nlipede eggs are small, yellow-orange-ish and partially translucent.
 The majority of eggs laid by nlipedes are not fertilized, instead functioning as a food source for the one or two fertilized eggs in the clutch, alongside protection against dehydration and (a remnant of) predation.
 Nlipedes are notably very protective of their egg clutches; if one invites you to come look, it means they trust you very much.
+Freshly hatched nlipedes have soft, off-white, slightly translucent shells.
+The coloration comes in as they grow, settling at around four months old.
 ## Moves learned
 ### Level-Up moves
 - Venipede: